 There is nothing quite like the sweet-smelling jasmine flower to make you think of romance and love.
 With showy white blossoms and a delicate, fragile appearance, this plant is a popular ornamental plant and even more popular as a cut flower.

 Its fragrance is calming and restorative, leading many gardeners to plant jasmine right outside the bedroom window.
 But there are many more reasons to consider giving this flower to someone or growing it in your own garden.
-The jasmine flower has powerful symbolism and a secret meaning that you need to know about.
+The jasmine plant has powerful symbolism and a secret meaning that you need to know about.

 The jasmine plant belongs to the Genus “Jasminum,” a group of plants with more than 200 species, most of them native to tropical areas.
 The word is a derivative of the Persian name “Yasmin,” which means “gift from God.”

-And truly, the jasmine flower is a gift from God.
+And truly, jasmine is a gift from God.
 The national flower of Pakistan, it originated in the tropics of Asia but is now grown all around the world as an ornamental species as well as a house plant.

 What Does the Jasmine Flower Symbolize?